hust-linyi/MedISeg/README.md

 ## Introduction
 <div align="justify">
-In this paper, we collect a series of MedISeg tricks for different model implementation phases (i.e., pre-training model, data pre-processing, data augmentation, model implementation, model inference, and result post-processing), and experimentally explore the effectiveness of these tricks on the consistent baseline models.
-Compared to paper-driven surveys that only blandly focus on the advantages and limitation analyses of segmentation models, our work provides a large number of solid experiments and is more technically operable.
+Over the past few years, the rapid development of deep learning technologies for computer vision has significantly improved the performance of medical image segmentation (MedISeg).
+However, the diverse implementation strategies of various models have led to an extremely complex MedISeg system, resulting in a potential problem of unfair result comparisons.
+In this paper, we collect a series of MedISeg tricks for different model implementation phases (i.e., pre-training model, data pre-processing, data augmentation, model implementation, model inference, and result post-processing), and experimentally explore the effectiveness of these tricks on consistent baselines.
 With the extensive experimental results on both the representative 2D and 3D medical image datasets, we explicitly clarify the effect of these tricks.
+Moreover, based on the surveyed tricks, we also open-sourced a strong MedISeg repository, where each component has the advantage of plug-and-play.
+We believe that this milestone work not only completes a comprehensive and complementary survey of the state-of-the-art MedISeg approaches, but also offers a practical guide for addressing the future medical image processing challenges including but not limited to small dataset, class imbalance learning, multi-modality learning, and domain adaptation.
 </div>

 [comment]: <> ()